SD149/DistributedComputerSystemsAssignment/README.md

 Java RMI was used to create the distributed system, and the data item types that could be subscribed to were integers in this example.

+Server is located in SubscriptionServer
+Publisher client is located in PublisherClient Subscriber client is located in SubscriberClient

+The server must be ran first, then any number of clients can be run successfully.